 Conventional agriculture is a ravenous consumer of fossil fuels and a producer of greenhouse gases, yet sustainable and organic systems have the potential to serve as part of the solution to climate change and as a source of farm-raised sustainable and renewable energy.

 The National Sustainable Agriculture Coalition (NSAC) and its member organizations are working to advance federal policies in the Farm Bill and Clean Water Act that promote conservation measures, the sustainable production of renewable energy, and sustainable and organic farming systems as primary means to reduce or control agricultural pollution, as well as to rebuild the soil and address climate change.

-Primary priorities for the Conservation, Energy & Environment Committee for 2013:
+Primary farm bill implementation priorities for the Conservation, Energy & Environment Committee for 2014:

 Enhance Working Lands Conservation Programs, including

 - Conservation Stewardship Program

 - EQIP Organic Initiative